edcarp/Ed-DaSH/ed-dash_lessons/FAIR-practice.md

+---
-# Overview of the FAIR in (biological) practice lesson
+title: "Overview of the FAIR in (biological) practice lesson"
+layout: page
+show_heading: false
+---

 This course is covered in four half days.

 ## Target audience